rahaug/laravel-front-sms/README.md

 ## Debugging

 Set `FRONT_FAKE_MESSAGES=true` in your `.env` file to get messages outputted in the Laravel Log.
 Messages will not be sent to Front with this feature enabled.

+## Incoming SMS to local environment
+If you want to test your system by receiving actual DeliveryReports or Inbound SMS Messages you can use [ngrok](https://ngrok.com/).

+1. Create a free account claim your static domain
+2. Claim your static domain from ngrok
+3. Enter your static domain in the Front settings page `your-ngrok-domain.com/sms/report` and `your-ngrok-domain.com/sms/inbound`
+4. Activate ngrok in your local environment `ngrok http --domain=your-ngrok-domaincom 80`
+5. Inbound SMS and Delivery reports will now arrive in your local environment